Dawn Laguens: Career

 Laguens was mentored early on by Ron Chisholm of the anti-racist, multicultural organization People's Institute for Survival and Beyond and Sister Helen Prejean, the Roman Catholic nun who was a leading advocate for the abolition of the death penalty.
 During this time, Laguens helped run an organization while she learned on the job.
 She went on to manage the Louisiana Coalition Against Racism and Nazism's campaign against Klansman David Duke.

 Through late 2010, Laguens ran a Democratic political consulting firm.
 She also served Planned Parenthood as a brand consultant for ten years before being recruited to serve full-time as executive vice president and chief brand officer, a post she took in January 2011.
 She remained with the organization through 2018.
 During her tenure, she led the organization through numerous programs and initiatives, such as resisting 21 Trump-Pence congressional attacks to defund Planned Parenthood; growing the organization from 2 million to 12 million members; helping develop a period tracker app for the organization; promoting and expanding access to birth control across 50 states; developing the Planned Parenthood Action Fund, the organization's political advocacy branch, and more.

 After her departure from Planned Parenthood, Laguens became strategic advisor at Redshift Leadership and the Vaid Group and the expert-in-residence at IDEO.

 Laguens has been a speaker at the Aspen Ideas Festival, Lesbians Who Tech, the BE Conference, and other events.

 Personal life

 Laguens is married to Jennifer Treat.
-The couple has triplet daughters, Katherine "Kate", Hallett, and Sydney Treat, who were born in 1998.
+The couple has three daughters.